rolison/2DBackscatterImaging/README.md

                                                   collimator_input=collimator)

 ```
-This sets the step size the system will move when scanning across an object
+This sets the step size the system will move when scanning across an object.
+In the below example it's set to 0.5 centimeters (5 millimeters)

 `system.step_size = .5 `